-- Identify their own needs and learn about learning; information is discussed in the joint production of a student passport, to be used for information and support strategies by all teachers. - For students with special educational needs monitor their success and learning strategies on the Student Passport. - Give their views on all aspects of school life at each review session, three times per year - Conducting student voice focus groups with students with SEND - Students with higher level special educational needs and an Education, Health and Care Plan (EHCP) monitor their success at achieving the targets at their formal annual reviews.
+- Identify their own needs and learn about learning; information is discussed in the joint production of the Inclusion Passport and the Student Support Plan, to be used for information and support strategies by all teachers. - For students with special educational needs monitor their success and learning strategies on the Student Passport. - Give their views on all aspects of school life at each review session, three times per year - Conducting student voice focus groups with students with SEND - Students with higher level special educational needs and an Education, Health and Care Plan (EHCP) monitor their success at achieving the targets at their formal annual reviews. - Students with an EHCP will receive a full subject report three times per academic year.